AdobeDocs/experience-manager-learn.en/help/headless-tutorial/authentication/service-credentials.md

 ![AEM Developer Console - Integrations - Get Service Credentials](./assets/service-credentials/developer-console.png)

-Once the AEM as Cloud Service environment's Service Credentials have been initialized, other users can download them.
+Once the AEM as Cloud Service environment's Service Credentials have been initialized, other AEM developers in your Adobe IMS Org can download them.

 ### Download Service Credentials